 The principal activity of the Company is investment holding.
-The principal activities of the principal subsidiaries are set out in note 19 to the financial statements.
+The principal activities of the principal subsidiaries of the Company are set out in note 18 to the financial statements.

 Turnover comprises fare revenue from the operation of franchised public bus and non-franchised transport services, revenue from sales of properties, revenue from media sales and gross rentals from investment properties recognised during the year and is analysed as follows: